fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 Note: If you are using Windows, do not start the command with `sudo`.

-Once installed you can use the `node-red` command to start it in your terminal.
+Once installed, you can use the `node-red` command to start it in your terminal.
 You can use Ctrl-C or close the terminal window to stop Node-RED.

 ```bash
 node-red